radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 2. Active.
 Operators are expected to configure their Kubernetes cluster with trusted URLs or registries.

-#### Applications RP has the a ability to create managed identities which if misused can lead to Escalation of Privilege
+#### Applications RP has the ability to create managed identities which if misused can lead to Escalation of Privilege

 **Description:**

-If a malicious actor uses Radius, they could deploy Azure managed identity which could provide escalated privileges to users.
+If a malicious actor uses Radius, they can deploy managed identities which can provide escalated privileges to users.

 **Impact:**

-A malicious actor use this ability to gain inappropriate access to azure resources.
+A malicious actor can use this ability to gain inappropriate access to cloud resources.

 **Mitigations:**

-1. Only authorized users should be able to manage application definition and  deployment using Radius.
+Only authorized users should be able to manage application definition and  deployment using Radius.

 **Status:**